Their Own Systems Went Down. Then They Admitted Everything

 No detailed root-cause analysis of the outage has been published.
 No indication was given of how many users were affected, which systems were disrupted, or what clinical impact — if any — resulted.
 The meeting moved on.

-The most consequential exchange of the meeting concerned return on investment.
-DHCW manages a portfolio of digital programmes collectively worth several hundred million pounds of public money.
-When asked to demonstrate what Wales has received in return, CEO Helen Thomas offered this:
+The most consequential exchange of the meeting.
+DHCW manages a portfolio of digital programmes with identifiable costs exceeding GBP 200 million.
+When asked to demonstrate what Wales has received in return, CEO Helen Thomas said:

 "We don't have an ROI on all of our investments."